-We tried removing the ceiling tiles, but ours only move side to side (to access pipes, etc) so taking them down would have required dismantling the framework (too much work).
-After much cursing, tugging and general wriggling, we gave up.
+We tried removing the ceiling tiles, but the way our drop ceiling was installed means that ours only move side to side (to access pipes, etc) so taking them down would have required dismantling the entire framework (too much work).
+After much cursing, tugging and general wriggling, trying to get the ceiling tiles to slide out, we gave up.
 Next idea.
-I tried painting them in place, like a regular ceiling but the paint made the tiles stick to the frame and when they shifted a bit, I had weird cracks and peeling paint.
+I tried painting them in place, like a regular ceiling, but the paint made the tiles stick to the frame and when they shifted a bit, I had weird cracks and peeling paint.
+It looked cheap and awful.
 Arrgh.
 More swearing.
 Next idea.
-With Hubby building walls and a nice, not-drop ceiling in the next room, I eyed some of his furring strips and we came up with this solution for painting drop ceiling tiles that cannot be remove:
+With Hubby building walls and a nice, not-drop ceiling in the next room, I eyed some of his furring strips and we came up with this solution for how to paint drop ceiling tiles that cannot be removed:

 - Prop up a few ceiling tiles with furring strips